CHA/PA Program Prerequisites

 Pass/Fail courses, Advanced Placement credit (AP), or International Baccalaureate (IB) credit are not accepted to fulfill the prerequisite course requirements.

-Research, thesis, teaching assistant, independent studies, and experiential courses are also not accepted to fullfill prerequisite courses.
+Research, thesis, teaching assistant, independent studies, and experiential courses are also not accepted to fulfill prerequisite courses.
 Students must request approval to use any courses with general titles such as “Special Topics of Biology”, "Senior Seminar," or “Techniques of Biological Science” toward the BIO prerequisite coursework.

 See the FAQ section for information on nutrition courses and courses offered in the Health Science department.